 Initially, the plan was that Younger Daughter would invite all her siblings (as many as were in town) over to watch Granddaughter No. 4 bury her face in a birthday cupcake.
 Long Suffering Spouse and I were also part of the initial invite list.

-Older Daughter's was invited, too, but she lives in Indianapolis, if not for long.
+Older Daughter's family was invited, too, but she lives in Indianapolis, if not for long.
 Initially, it was not expected that she would attend.

 Older Daughter's husband, Hank, the architect, has been transferred to his firm's Chicago office.
 He must be in place by July 1.
 So, for the last couple of months, we've played host off and on to Hank and Older Daughter and their children, Granddaughters 2 and 3.
 Mostly on, it seems.
 Granddaughters 2 and 3 take turns not sleeping through the night, and they can seemingly be awakened up by the softest footfalls.
 Our hardwood stairs are much more likely to groan and creak and crack no matter how we try and tippie-toe.